Axtitan/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that prints unique words on list
+script that displays root from file